-- 5. THAT the remuneration of the Auditors, Messrs BDO Chartered Accountants (Zimbabwe), be confirmed for the past audit. - 6.
-THAT Messrs BDO Chartered Accountants (Zimbabwe) be re appointed as the Auditors of the Company until the conclusion of the next Annual General Meeting. - 7.
-THAT the final dividend of 1.25 US cents per share declared on 13 September 2024 together with a dividend payment of USD365 000 to Innscor Africa Employee Share Trust (Private) Limited, and the interim dividend of 1.40 US cents per share declared on 8 March 2024 together with a dividend payment of USD400 000 to Innscor Africa Employee Share Trust (Private) Limited be and are hereby confirmed.
+- 1. THAT the Audited Financial Statements and Reports of the Di Auditors for the financial year ended 30 June 2024 be adopted - 2.
+THAT Mr A. B. C. Chinake be re-elected as a Director of the Co terms of the Articles of Association. - 3.
+THAT Mr Z. Koudounaris be re-elected as a Director of the Co terms of the Articles of Association. - 4.
+THAT the remuneration of the Directors be confirmed. - 5.
+THAT the remuneration of the Auditors, Messrs BDO Charter Accountants (Zimbabwe), be confirmed for the past audit. - 6.
+THAT Messrs BDO Chartered Accountants (Zimbabwe) be re appointed as the Auditors of the Company until the conclusion the next Annual General Meeting. - 7.
+THAT the final dividend of 1.25 US cents per share declared or 13 September 2024 together with a dividend payment of USD Innscor Africa Employee Share Trust (Private) Limited, and the dividend of 1.40 US cents per share declared on 8 March 2024 with a dividend payment of USD400 000 to Innscor Africa Emp Share Trust (Private) Limited be and are hereby confirmed.